Pacific Theater aircraft carrier operations during World War II: Guadalcanal (Aug 1942 – Feb 1943)

 Efforts to reinforce and resupply.
 The broken Japanese Army, scattered around Guadalcanal and perhaps only 5,000 strong, could accomplish little without reinforcements.
 General Harukichi Hyakutake, headquartered at Rabaul, commanded the Japanese 17th Army.
 He recognized that the piecemeal approach that had been pursued so far against the Allies had been ineffective.
 He proposed to take the entire 2nd division to Guadalcanal along with its heavy artillery.
 He staunchly refused the Admiral Tanaka's offer to transport this force by destroyers and/or motorboats because they would be unable to properly handle the division's heavy equipment.
 Hyakutake insisted instead that he personally accompany his army division to Guadalcanal on regular transport ships, even if the navy refused to provide major surface units to escort them.
 Yamamoto recognized this would be suicidal and embarrassing to the navy, and he was thereby prodded into providing serious a naval escort for the transports.
 In addition, he would have his battleships bombard Henderson Field on the eve of the landing to reduce the next day's threat from the air.
 Yamamoto saw in this, of course, yet another opportunity for luring American carriers to within striking range of his own carriers and precipitating that "decisive battle" that consumed his strategic thinking.

 Like Yamamoto, Admiral Nimitz was being prodded by Vandergrift to commit more resources to the struggle on Guadalcanal.
 Nimitz requested help from MacArthur, who had a total of 55,000 American and Australian troops in Port Moresby.
 MacArthur declined, still concerned about the threat there.
 Feeling the need for a more aggressive commander in the South Pacific, Nimitz replaced Ghormley with Halsey, who promptly promised to give Vandergrift "everything I've got" for the anticipated battle.

 Since the last Japanese attack on Henderson Field, both sides had made determined efforts to reinforce and resupply their troops on Guadalcanal.
 The Allies brought in more Marines and aircraft without significant losses and felt strong enough to make attacks on enemy positions near the Matanikau River, west of Henderson Field.
 By this time, the new escort carrier USS Copahee had begun delivering troops, aircraft, and supplies to the South Pacific.
-She sailed from Noumea and, on October 11, launched 20 fighters to Henderson Field.
+She sailed from Nouméa and, on October 11, launched 20 fighters to Henderson Field.
 Almost 3,000 GI's of the Americal Division arrived on Guadalcanal in spite of two Japanese bombing raids.
 Vangergrift now had 23,000 men.
 According to Toland, "The seesaw battle of supply...went to the Americans."